Cojacfar/FlaskWeb/readme.md

 {% endblock %}
 ```
 Congratulations!
-You've now created all the necessary files for Azure deployment.
+You've now created all the necessary files for deploying Flask to Azure.

 ## Deployment
 We'll be using Git to deploy to Azure.
 You will need to use the Git Shell if you're on Windows to add the remote repository that the application is deployed.
 You should follow our [wonderful guide](app-service-deploy-local-git.md) to get this all setup.
 Once your local Git repository is linked to the Azure Web App's, we can push our content.
 Once we push the repository, the Web App will deploy automatically.